munshaw/my-systems-old/Workstation.md

 sudo apt install python-pygments # For latex minted package
 ```

+I also downloaded the Desktop version of [Language Tool](https://languagetool.org/) to help with my writting.

 ## Development stuff

 I don't have any Rust projects going on, so this section is mostly focused on Haskell for now.
 For Ghcup dependancies, install `sudo apt install libgmp-dev libffi-dev libncurses-dev libtinfo5`.
 Then I Installed [Nix package manager](https://nixos.org/nix/), [Rust](https://rustup.rs/), [Stack](https://haskellstack.org), and [Ghcup](https://haskell.org/ghcup/).
 I rebooted here to add everything into my PATH.
 Then upgraded GHC to latest version with